• Skip to primary navigation

 What is Purple Caulilower?

-Within each variety, there’s a range tone and hue and from subtle to vibrant.
-The strength of the purple pigment’s vibrancy is directly affected by the amount of sunlight the heads receive during cultivation.
+Within each variety, there’s a range tone and hue, from subtle to vibrant.
+The intensity of the purple color depends on the amount of sunlight the heads receive during cultivation.

 raw purple cauliflower broken into florets, overhead